egarciahz/useMeasurer/README.md

 Uses
 [getBoundingClientRect](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect)
-to calculate the element rect and add it to `contentRect.bounds` returned in the child function.
+to calculate the element rect and add it to `bounds` returned in the first value of the array.

 #### `margin`

 Uses
 [getComputedStyle](https://developer.mozilla.org/en-US/docs/Web/API/Window/getComputedStyle)
-to calculate margins and add it to `contentRect.margin` returned in the child function.
+to calculate margins and add it to `margin` returned in the first value of the array.

 ### Example